 - Snippet/schema markup to stand out in SERPs

 While paid advertising, social media and other online platforms can generate traffic to websites, the majority of online traffic is driven by search engines so it’s important to maximise the potential.
-Click on this link to read more blogs about search marketing.
+Click on this link to read more about how to write content for SEO.